saulpw/visidata/docs/loaders.md

 4. Do not depend on the order of `rows` after they are added; e.g. do not reference `rows[-1]`.
 The order of rows may change during an asynchronous loader.

 5. Catch any `Exception`s that might be raised while handling a specific row, and add them as the row instead.
-Never use a bare `except:` clause or the loader thread will not be killable.
+Never use a bare `except:` clause or the loader thread will not be cancelable with `Ctrl+C`.

 #### async example
     class FooSheet(Sheet):